LujainCS/pdsnd_github/README.md

 Project Submission:
 The Project Submission was a template that was filled up with all the Git commands necessary to complete the desired tasks.

+My Certificate of Completion:
+I will add soon :)